Cardamom is a spice with a distinctive green seed-like shape often found in Japanese supermarkets.

 Then bake them open and fluffy, sprinkle cinnamon powder on top, and your cinnamon rolls are ready.

-Cardamom powder is sprinkled on top of the baked dough instead of cinnamon, which is called a “cardamom roll.”
+Cardamom powder is sprinkled on the baked dough instead of cinnamon, called a “cardamom roll.”

-While cinnamon rolls have a sweet aroma and are easy for children to eat, cardamom rolls have a more mature taste with a bit of a tangy flavor.https://hokuou-info.com/2022/01/03/cinnamon-roll/
+While cinnamon rolls have a sweet aroma and are easy for children to eat, cardamom rolls have a more mature taste and tangy flavor.

 Surprising Uses of Cardamom